 To request the mp3 recording for rebroadcasting (available October 1st) or transcripts (available November 1st, donation requested) or for Connie Nesbary to speak at your event, please complete this form:

 DISCLAIMER: Connie Nesbary, MA LPC LLP is an independent Licensed Professional Counselor and a Limited Licensed Psychologist in the State of Michigan.
-Consulting/mentoring services are provided for individuals and businesses, as well as training workshops through Connie Nesbary International LLC.
+Consulting and training services are provided for individuals and businesses through Connie Nesbary International LLC.
 Services do not constitute providing individual or group counseling or therapy.
 If those services are needed, contact your insurance company or your local community mental health agency for referrals, or if you are in crisis call 911 for immediate assistance.
 You may reach the National Sexual Assault Hotline at 1-800-656-4673.